 Walking into any music store looking for guitars, you’ll see tons of guitars of various shapes, sizes, and finishes.
-However, there are a few acoustic guitars that do stand out — the more eye-catching Fender California Series.
+However, there are a few acoustic guitars that do stand out — the more eye-catching Fender California Series, especially the one that we’re going to review today – the Fender Redondo Player.
 This lineup captures the true meaning of the acoustic guitar and allows you to express yourself in energetic colors.

 Not only are they very interesting when it comes to aesthetics, but with the hardware and the materials used.
 For you to get to know this guitar more, I am going to discuss some features that I also love about this instrument.